What will Millennials do with their forthcoming $30 trillion inheritance?

 Financial literacy can take many forms—whether you need support getting started on a savings account, learning the basics of investing, or preparing for milestones like getting married or buying your first home.

-What will millennials (ages 18-32) do with this startling transfer of wealth?
+What will Millennials (age 18-32) do with this startling transfer of wealth?
 How will they rise to the $30 trillion challenge?

 Millennials, like Morgan Stanley Financial Advisor Kate Bregman and Complex Business Development Manager Kevin Pasha, understand just how much this generational transfer of wealth matters.
 Morgan Stanley is committed to helping this generation prepare for its inheritance and achieve the amazing.